The Saint Andrew Christmas Novena Prayer

 History

 November 30th marks the feast day of Saint Andrew the Apostle, the first apostle called by our Lord.
 Andrew, a native of Bethsaida in Galilee, was also a fisherman by trade and a former disciple of John the Baptist.
-Saint Andrew is also known for introducing to Jesus, his perhaps more famous brother, Peter, and proclaiming, “We have found the Messiah.” Andrew is ultimately said to have been martyred in Greece on a cross in the form of an X. This type of cross, a saltire, has henceforth traditionally been known as Saint Andrew’s cross.
+Saint Andrew is also known for introducing Jesus, his perhaps more famous brother, Peter, and proclaiming, “We have found the Messiah.”
+Andrew is ultimately said to have been martyred in Greece on a cross in the form of an X. This type of cross, a saltire, has henceforth traditionally been known as Saint Andrew’s cross.

 However, the most popular tradition associated with the feast day of Saint Andrew is the Saint Andrew Christmas Novena.
-While the exact origin of the prayer is unknown, we do know that the prayer is well over 100 years old and likely originated from Ireland.
+While the exact origin of the prayer is unknown, we do know that the prayer is well over 100 years old and likely originated in Ireland.
 The words of this beautiful prayer are included below.

 Seasonal Colors

 Without further ado, we have a new embroidery design that we would like to show you.
-Below are pictures of the Saint Andrew cross that is part of a larger set of designs.
+Below are pictures of the Saint Andrew cross which is part of a larger set of designs.
 We encourage you to plan ahead and contact us about making vestments for future church seasons.
 This will make a lovely set; someday we will have it embroidered so you can see it worked on fabric.

 Have a blessed first day of Advent tomorrow.